DeDop/dedop-core/README.md

     > activate dedop

-You can now safely install and run Cate sources into the new `dedop` environment.
+You can now safely install and run DeDop sources into the new `dedop` environment.

     (dedop) $ python setup.py develop

-To permanently install Cate into the Python environment (not recommended while in development mode!), type:
+To permanently install DeDop into the Python environment (not recommended while in development mode!), type:

     (dedop) $ python setup.py install